esper-io/dev-docs/docs/home/faq/general.md

--   Are all the users required to sign in via SAML SSO (my IdP) when this is set up?
+-   Are all the users required to sign in via Single Sign-on SSO through an identity provider (IdP) once it is configured?

-Yes, once you configure the SAML SSO configuration, all users will be routed to sign in via your own IdP.
+Yes, once you configure the SAML or OIDC SSO, all users will be routed to sign in via your own IdP.

--   Can anyone update the SAML SSO configuration in Esper?
+-   Can anyone enable or disable the SAML SSO configuration in Esper?

 No, only Enterprise Admins can enable/disable the SAML SSO configuration.

+-   Does my organization need SSO?

+Not every organization will need SSO.
+However, if you are already using an IdP, it may make sense.
+See our [Setting Up SSO documentation](https://console-docs-v2.esper.io/sso/) for more information.

 ## Factory reset